paulirwin/lillisp/README.md

 * Shorthand for defining a lambda variable (aka a named function) with `defun` (or `define` with a list as the first parameter)
 * Block-scoping variables with `let`
 * Rational number operations (`rationalize`, `numerator`/`denominator`, `simplify`)
-* Almost all of the Scheme base library string- and vector-related functions
+* Almost all of the Scheme base library string-, vector-, and bytevector-related functions
 * Almost all of the Scheme `char`, `complex`, `CxR`, and `lazy` library functions

 Notable features not yet implemented from Scheme R7RS include: